tallguyjenks/gruvboxr/README.md

 # Switching to another theme

-`rscodeio` modifies UI elements that are not part of standard theming.
+`gruvboxr` modifies UI elements that are not part of standard theming.
 This means the RStudio file menus will remain dark even if you switch to another theme.
 To revert them, within an RStudio session run as administrator, use: `gruvboxr::deactivate_menu_theme`.
 Reactivate again with: `gruvboxr::activate_menu_theme`.